Training from Zero: Radio Frequency Machine Learning Data Quantity Forecasting: Introduction

-The two most common problems in regard to datasets with DL systems is having a large enough quantity, at a high enough quality, in order to develop a well generalized model \cite{Goodfellow-et-al-2016}.
 The work of Chen \textit{et al} \cite{ml_quality_1} describe the concept of quality in three ways: \textit{Comprehensiveness, Correctness}, and \textit{Variety}.
-In this work the primary focus is on understanding the aspect of \textit{Variety} in terms of the origin of the data, \textit{Captured, Synthetic}, and \textit{Augmented}, while the other two aspects are more concerned with the information being both present in the dataset as well as being correctly labeled, which is given for the datasets used.
+In this work the primary focus is on understanding the aspect of \textit{Variety} in terms of the origin of the data, \textit{Captured} (received spectral samples by a sensor), \textit{Synthetic} (samples generated from formulae), and \textit{Augmented} (a mixture of the previous origins), while the other two aspects are more concerned with the information being both present in the dataset as well as being correctly labeled, which is given for the datasets used.
 More details are discussed about the origin of the data are presented in Section \ref{sec:data_origin}, while data quantity and quality are discussed in more detail in Section \ref{sec:data_qs}.

+The discussion of characteristics inherited in the application of ML are given in Section \ref{sec:ml}, with the RFML problem of Automatic Modulation Classification (AMC), which is discussed in more detail in Section \ref{sec:amc}.
+The more well discussed problems and nuisances inherent to the RF spectrum are discussed in Section \ref{sec:rf}.
+Examining the effects of data quantity, along with the concept of how data quality can be quantified are presented in Section \ref{sec:data_qs}.
+The problem of estimating the data needs from a minimal set are contrasted to the full availability of data in Section \ref{sec:application} where a combination of two metrics offers a more balanced estimate than either metric alone.
+Finally, conclusions about how the presented AMC approaches can be well generalized to RFML at large are presented in Section \ref{sec:conclusion}.

 \figDataViz